How To Cultivate a Growth Mindset

 - “With effort, I will achieve my goals.”

-Reframing those nasty limiting beliefs we hold about ourselves is the key to cultivating a growth mindset.
-People with growth mindsets have learned to accept their shortcomings and don’t let them stand in the way of pursuing success and excellence in whatever they do.
+Reframing limiting beliefs we hold about ourselves is the key to cultivating a growth mindset.
+People with growth mindsets have learned to accept their shortcomings and don’t let them stand in the way.

-Challenge your limiting beliefs whenever they arise.
+Challenge your limiting beliefs when they arise.
 Here are some statements to try instead:

 “I will keep practicing and perfect this skill with patience and effort.”